Dance Map Directory

 BFA, MFA, PhD

-Located in a state-of-the-art facility near the Wexner Center for the Arts, OSU Dance integrates physical practice, creative process, and theoretical inquiry through Movement Practice, Improvisation, Choreography, Performance, Analysis, Criticism, Filmmaking, Design, Intermedia, Technology, History, Theory, Literature, Writing, and Interdisciplinary Collaboration.
-Graduate associate and fellowships awarded/NASD accredited.
-“OSU Dance—a nest of brilliance” (William Forsythe).
+Located in a state-of-the-art facility near the Wexner Center for the Arts, Ohio State Dance integrates physical practice, creative process, and theoretical inquiry through Movement Practice, Improvisation, Choreography, Performance, Analysis, Criticism, Filmmaking, Design, Intermedia, Technology, History, Theory, Literature, Writing, and Interdisciplinary Collaboration.
+We embrace a cross-disciplinary perspective at the forefront of contemporary dance in which dance writing deepens performance, digital technologies expand choreography, and historical study informs teaching.
+Graduate associate and fellowships awarded; NASD accredited.
+“Ohio State Dance—a nest of brilliance” (William Forsythe).

 (614) 292-7977 | | dance.osu.edu